nerdsupremacist/StopTouchingYourFace/README.md

 ![](demo.gif)

+During these strange times, it's important that we all remember that we shouldn't touuch our faces.

-SwiftUI App that alerts you when you have touched your face.
+Here's SwiftUI App that alerts you when you have touched your face.
 This happens to be an App version of my submission for the [WWDC20 Swift Student Challenge](https://developer.apple.com/wwdc20/swift-student-challenge/)

 ## How does it work?